Pager: History

-The first telephone pager system was patented in 1949 by Alfred J. Gross.
+The first telephone pager system was patented in 1949 by Al Gross.
+Intended for the use of physicians, there was initial resistance to the idea of being permanently on-call, according to Gross.

 One of the first practical paging services was launched in 1950 for physicians in the New York City area.
-Physicians paid US$12 per month for the service and carried a 200 g pager that would receive phone messages within 40 km of a single transmitter tower.
+Physicians paid US$12 per month and carried a 200 g pager that would receive phone messages within 40 km of a single transmitter tower.
 The system was manufactured by the Reevesound Company and operated by Telanswerphone.
-In 1960, John Francis Mitchell combined elements of Motorola's walkie-talkie and automobile radio technologies to create the first transistorized pager, and from that time, paging technology continued to advance and pager adoption among emergency personnel is still popular as of July 2016.
+In 1960, John Francis Mitchell combined elements of Motorola's walkie-talkie and automobile radio technologies to create the first transistorized pager, and from that time, paging technology continued to advance and pager adoption among emergency personnel was still popular as of July 2016.

 In 1962, the Bell System, the U.S. telephone monopoly, presented its Bellboy radio paging system at the Seattle World's Fair.
 Bellboy was the first commercial system for personal paging.
 It also marked one of the first consumer applications of the transistor (invented by Bell Labs in 1947), for which three Bell Labs inventors received a Nobel Prize in Physics in 1956.
-Solid-state circuitry enabled the Bellboy pager, about the size of a small TV remote device, to fit into a customer's pocket or purse, quite a feat at that time.
+Solid-state circuitry enabled the Bellboy pager, about the size of a small TV remote, to fit into a customer's pocket or purse, which was quite a feat for the time.
 The Bellboy was a terminal that notified the user when someone was trying to call them.
-When the person received an audible signal (a buzz) on the pager, the user found a telephone and called the service centre, which informed the user of the caller's message.
+Bell System Bellboy radio pagers each used three reed receiver relays, each relay tuned to one of 33 different frequencies, selectively ringing a particular customer when all three relays were activated at the same time—a precursor of DTMF.
+When the person received an audible signal (a buzz) on the pager, the user found a telephone and called the service center, which informed the user of the caller's message.

 In the mid-1980s, tone and voice radio paging became popular among emergency responders and professionals.
 Tone and voice pagers were activated either by a local base station, or through a telephone number assigned to each individual pager.
-Bell System Bellboy radio pagers each used three reed receiver relays, each relay tuned to one of 33 different frequencies, selectively ringing a particular customer when all three relays were activated at the same time—a precursor of DTMF.
+In the 1990s, pagers became popular among the general public as a cheaper, smaller, and more reliable alternative to mobile phones.
 The ReFLEX protocol was developed in the mid-1990s.